Cielquan/repro-fastapi-0.123.7-breaking-external-type-imports/README.md

 ## Notes

-Original repro setup closer to my real application is on branch `example-close-to-real-app`.
+- Original repro setup closer to my real application is on branch `example-close-to-real-app`.
+- The current version is coming from this comment: https://github.com/fastapi/fastapi/discussions/14464#discussioncomment-15217544